ebreton/uptimerobot-proxy/docs/INSTALL.md

 ## Deploying to Heroku

-Deploying is as simple as running `make deploy`.
-The command will run the test first, and -if tests are successful- push the code to heroku and restart the app
+Deploying is as simple as running `make deploy`